michaelsunb/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: January 8, 2017

+**Today's Progress**: Move model functionality to models

+**Thoughts**: Make controllers as thin as possible.
+Also in theory if we want to just database, all we'd have to do is change the functions in app/models/.

+**Link(s) to work**: [Move model functionality to models](https://github.com/michaelsunb/seek-fb/commit/cfebceae6e93d39303e53053fa6ebfbee1df9796)

 ### Day 5: January 7, 2017

 **Today's Progress**: Change Model and controller to only insert a Facebook user ID once.